Nissan Maxima Insurance Rates

 When you’re ready, enter your ZIP code into our free quote tool above to start comparing Nissan Maxima insurance quotes immediately.

-Average insurance rates for a Nissan Maxima are $948 a year for full coverage.
-Comprehensive costs on average $160 a year, collision costs $188, and liability insurance costs $442.
-A liability-only policy costs as little as $496 a year, with high-risk insurance costing around $2,030.
-Teen drivers receive the highest rates at $3,822 a year or more.
+Average auto insurance rates for a Nissan Maxima are $948 annually with full coverage.
+Comprehensive costs on average $160, collision insurance costs $188, and liability coverage costs $442.
+A policy with just liability insurance costs as little as $496 a year, and coverage for high-risk drivers costs around $2,030.
+Teens receive the highest rates at up to $3,822 a year.

 Average premium for full coverage: $948